api-search/policies/README.md

 scope: Business Contract
 property: description
 type: none
-guidance: api/descriptions
+guidance: apis/descriptions
 image: /images/descriptions.png
 description: >-
-  Providing a robust description of the API api, as well as each API it contains, providing my context for stakeholders of the api.
+  Providing a robust description of each API, providing the right amount of information for consumers to understand what is possible and what the business use case is.
 tags:
   - APIs
   - Discovery
 rules:
   - apis-json-apis-description-info
 ```
-## Images
+## Images (api-metadata-images)
 Including images as part of the metadata for your APIs helps make APIs more visible as part of portals, documentation, and other resources.

 ```